-We are running a Spring Funding Round - deadline 2nd of April!
-See About tab for more info.
+We are running a Autumn Funding Round - deadline 16th September!
+See About tab for more information

 The Memorial will centre around a full size replica Spitfire aircraft sited in a WW2 blast pen.
 It will feature the Battle of Britain Roll of Honour and will complement the National Memorial in London and the Southern Memorial at Capel Le Ferne.
 There is no Memorial in the North of England.
 The Memorial will not only commemorate the men and women of the RAF who came from every town and village in the country but also those pilots and ground crew who throughout the war came from across the United States, Europe, Poland, France, Czechoslovakia, Belgium, Ireland as well as the Commonwealth, India, Pakistan, Bangladesh, Barbados, Jamaica, Canada, Australia, Zimbabwe, South Africa and New Zealand The Spitfire is an iconic symbol and it will focus attention on how crucial the Battle of Britain was in the history of the western world.
 It will inspire young and old alike to enquire and discover how a small group of people defended our islands and went on to help free the western world.

 Why it's a great idea: